 Web crawling and extracting data from the websites involves a variety of problems–I/O mechanism, communication, multi-threading, task scheduling, and deduplication to name a few.
 The coding language and framework you use will have a significant impact on your website crawling efficiency as a whole.

 Below are the things to look for from an ideal programming language to scrape the web.

 - c.
 Crawling efficiency

 - d.
 Ease of coding

 Is the Speed of Scraping Web Language-dependent?

-Many beginners overthink about the role of the programming language towards the speed of web scraping.
+Many beginners overthink the role of the programming language towards the speed of web scraping.
 However, the processing speed is rarely the bottleneck here.
-Practically, the main factor that affects the speed is I/O (input/output) as scraping web is all about sending out requests and receiving the response.
-The communication with the internet is the real bottleneck here.
+Practically, the main factor that affects the speed is I/O (input/output) as scraping the web is all about sending out requests and receiving the response.
+Communication with the internet is the real bottleneck here.